-4.3 Efficiency
+4.3.
+Efficiency

 In the direct discretization scheme, the solution of the PBS is computed in two steps, see Section 3.1.
-The linear system of equations obtained form the discretization of solute and energy equations are solved with the sparse direct solver UMFPACK [5].
+The linear systems of equations obtained form the discretization of the concentration and energy equations are solved with the sparse direct solver UMFPACK (Davis, 2004).
+The system matrices for the discretization of (12) and (13) are constant in time.
+Thus, they need to be assembled and factorized only once and these factorizations can be used in all time steps.
 After having computed the aggregation term, the solution of the PSD equation is obtained with an explicit scheme.
-Hence, the solution of a large system of algebraic equations is not necessary in the direct discretization.
+Hence, the solution of a large system of algebraic equations is not necessary in the used direct discretization.

-The solution of the PBS with the operator-splitting scheme also consists two steps, see Section 3.2.
-Since the coupled terms including the growth rate are handled in the second step of the operator-splitting scheme, the system matrices of the scalar equations in the first step (13) do not change in time.
+The solution of the PBS with the operator-splitting scheme also consists of two steps, see Section 3.2.
+Since the coupled terms including the growth rate are handled in the second step of the operator-splitting scheme, the system matrices of the scalar equations in the first step (15) do not change in time.
 Therefore, the system matrices are assembled and factorized (LU) once at the first time step, and the same LU factorization is used in the sparse direct solver UMFPACK in the subsequent time steps.
-In the second splitting step (14), the system of algebraic equations are solved also with UMFPACK.
+In the second splitting step (16), the system of algebraic equations is solved also with UMFPACK.

-All simulations are performed using a HP SL390s computer with 3467 MHz Xeon processors and 96 GB RAM.
-The average computing times taken by the direct discretization and by the operator-splitting scheme for one time step are presented in the Table 2.
-For both schemes and on both grids, the computation of the aggregation is very expensive, around 85 % to 90 % of the total computing time.
+All simulations were performed using a HP SL390s computer with 3467 MHz Xeon processors and 96 GB RAM.
+The average computing times taken by the direct discretization and by the operator-splitting scheme for one time step are presented in Table 2.
+For both schemes and on both grids, the computation of the aggregation is very expensive, around 85-90% of the total computing time.
 Further, it has to be noted that the average computing time per time step increases four times when the grid is uniformly refined.
-Excluding the computing time of the aggregation, the time taken by the two solvers are comparable, with the operator splitting scheme being a little bit faster.
-On the one hand, this scheme gains efficiency by avoiding the solution of a problem in a higher-dimensional domain.
-But on the other hand, the application of an explicit scheme for the PSD equation in the direct discretization turned out to be also quite efficient.
-Overall, the computing times are dominated by the times needed for computing the aggregation.
-Hence, the improvement of the efficiency of the aggregation step is the key for improving the overall performance of both solvers.
+Excluding the computing time of the aggregation, the times taken by the two solvers are comparable, with the operator splitting scheme being a little bit faster.
+On the one hand, this scheme gains efficiency by avoiding the solution of a problem in a